visgl/luma.gl/docs/api-reference/core/transform.md

 ### Use case : Create destination buffers automatically.

-`Transform` can internally create destinationBuffers, when `sourceDestinationMap` is provided.
+`Transform` can internally create destination buffers (i.e. feedback buffers), when `sourceDestinationMap` is provided.
 Each destination buffer is created with same settings and layout as corresponding source buffer as per `sourceDestinationMap`.

 ```js
 const transform = new Transform(gl2, {